survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ## Conclusion

 Testing is a complex topic worth understanding.
-Testing isn't about developing faster but rather developing in a sustainable way.
+Testing isn’t about developing faster but rather developing in a sustainable way.
 Tests show their value especially when multiple people work on the same project.
 They support the development process and allow the team to move faster while avoiding breakage.
 And even if breakage happens, good practices improve the process to avoid the problems in the future.

 The biggest question is what tests to write and when.
-It's good to remember testing is a form of risk management.
-Especially when prototyping, tests won't provide their maximum value since at this stage you are prepared to throw the code away.
+It’s good to remember testing is a form of risk management.
+Especially when prototyping, tests won’t provide their maximum value since at this stage you are prepared to throw the code away.
 But if you are developing long term, the absence begins to cause pain as new requirements appear and the implementation has to evolve to fit the new needs.

-You'll learn about dependency management in the next chapter.
+You’ll learn about dependency management in the next chapter.

 T> [An Overview of JavaScript Testing in 2017](https://medium.com/powtoon-engineering/a-complete-guide-to-testing-javascript-in-2017-a217b4cd5a2a) lists current testing tools using a similar categorization.